Stable sums to infer high return levels of multivariate rainfall time series: Asymptotics of the stable sums method

-The practical key aspect of \eqref{eq:stablelimit} is that, whenever the constants $m(j)$ and $c(p)$ are adequately estimated, all marginal features of the multivariate vector $X_0$ can be easily deduced from the single univariate sum $S_{1,n}(p)$.
-In practice, this means that any extreme quantile of a weather station, say $j$, in Figure \ref{fig:scatter_plot}, can be directly deduced from the sum $S_{1,n}(p)$ computed over the group of three neighbouring stations, albeit the knowledge of the two constants $m(j)$ and $c(p)$ in \eqref{eq:stablelimit}.
-To interpret these two quantities, we write them as follows
+The practical key aspect of \eqref{eq:stablelimit} is that, whenever $m(j)$ and $c(p)$ are adequately estimated, all extremal marginal features of the multivariate vector $\bfX_0$ can be easily deduced from the single univariate sum $S_{1,b_n}(p)$.
+For our case study, this means that any extreme quantile of a weather station, say $j$, can be directly deduced from the sum $S_{1,b_n}(p)$ computed over the group of three neighbouring stations, albeit the knowledge of the two constants $m(j)$ and $c(p)$ in \eqref{eq:stablelimit}.
+We recall \cite{buritica:mikosch:wintenberger:2021} also showed $c(\alpha) = 1$, for short-range memory time series.
+Thus our goal is to motivate the choice $p=\alpha$ in \eqref{eq:stablelimit}.
+This modelling strategy obviously implies that the index of regular variation, $\alpha$, needs to be estimated as $\widehat{\alpha}^n$, a necessary step in any Pareto-based quantile estimation.
+Then, albeit the knowledge of $m(j)$, the main challenge now is to infer the distribution from the the transformed dataset $(S_{t,b_n}(\widehat{\alpha}^n))_{t=1,\dots, \lfloor n/b_n \rfloor}$.

-{ The ratio between the norm feature $\P(|\bfX_0| > x_n)$ and the marginal feature $\P( \bfX_0(j) > x_n)$ does not depend on $t$ (as $t=0$), and consequently, the constants $m(j)$ trace back the d-dimensional structure of extremes, but not the temporal dynamic.} In contrast, the constant $c(p)$ captures the temporal clustering among extremes throughout the $\ell^p$--norm.
-In addition, the special case of $p=\infty$ has a strong connection with the so-called declustering technique \cite[see e.g.][]{ferro:segers:2003}.
-The constant $c(\infty)$ equals the {\it extremal index} of the time series $(|X_t|)_{t\in \mathbb{Z}}$, which has been interpreted as the reciprocate of the mean number of consecutive high levels to be recorded in a short period; cf. \cite{leadbetter:1983,leadbetter:lindgren:rootzen:1983}.

-A key point in our approach is to notice that the choice $p$ in $c(p)$ is up to the practitioner.
-The conventional choice of taking $p=\infty$ brings the difficult problem of inferring the extremal index and finding the number of consecutive high crossings over a short time period.
-If we recall that \cite{buritica:mikosch:wintenberger:2021} showed $c(\alpha) = 1$, then choosing $p=\alpha$ completely bypasses the estimation of $c(p)$.
-This modelling strategy obviously implies that the index of regular variation, $\alpha$, needs to be estimated, a necessary step in any Pareto based quantile estimation.

-The main challenge of our approach is to infer the distribution of $S_{1,n}(p)$ from the sampled multivariate vector $(X_1, \dots, X_n)$.
-To reach this goal, we define the following partial sums from disjoint time periods of length $b_n$ as
+The natural question is then what is the appropriate model for $S_{b_n}(p)$, for $p > 0$.
+As $S_{b_n}(p)$ is a sum of stationary regularly varying increments, then, assuming $n/b_n \to + \infty$, as $n \to + \infty$, the central limit theorem for weakly dependent stationary time series holds.
+There exists positive and real sequences $(a_n(p)), (d_n(p))$, such that